Frequently Asked Questions

 It's easy to become a member of the Network:

 I understand that G-I-N offers a searchable database for use by its members.
-Which information does this GUIDELINE LIBRARY contain?
+Which information does this guideline library contain?

-The G-I-N Guideline Library (located in the "Library" section) provides G-I-N members with the ability to search and review the programmes for guidelines, systematic review, evidence reports and guideline clearing reports of all member organisations.
+The G-I-N Guideline Library (located in the "Resources" section) provides G-I-N members with the ability to search and review the programmes for guidelines, systematic review, evidence reports and guideline clearing reports of all member organisations.
 The Guideline Library Disease / Condition Browse is based on the U.S. National Library of Medicine's (NLM) Medical Subject Headings (MeSH) classification.

-Other selections from the "Library" area include:
+Other selections from the "Resources" area include:

 - Development and Training Resources informs about state-of-the-art techniques and instruments for developing evidence-based guidelines.
 This area is open to all visitors accessing the G-I-N website.